France mobilises 10,000 troops at home after Paris shootings

 Valls said police were searching for likely accomplices of the French cell.
 The Turkish government confirmed that the female companion of the supermarket attacker had entered Syria on Jan.
 8 from Turkey, having arrived in Istanbul several days before the killings.

-German Chancellor Angela Merkel, Italian Prime Minister Matteo Renzi and Cameron were among 44 foreign leaders marching with Hollande on Sunday.
-U.S. President Barack Obama did not attend, and a White House spokesman acknowledged on Monday that Washington should have sent "someone with a higher profile".
+German Chancellor Angela Merkel, Italian Prime Minister Matteo Renzi and Cameron were among 44 foreign leaders marching with French President Francois Hollande on Sunday.

-Turkish President Tayyip Erdogan lambasted Western nations for their stance on the attacks while failing to condemn anti-Muslim acts in Europe.
-"The West's hypocrisy is obvious," said Erdogan, who missed the march.
-"Please, the administrations in those countries where our mosques are attacked need to take measures."

-Erdogan also denounced Israeli Prime Minister Benjamin Netanyahu for attending the rally.

-Netanyahu and Palestinian President Mahmoud Abbas walked just a few steps from one another on Sunday.
+Israel's Benjamin Netanyahu and Palestinian President Mahmoud Abbas were also present and walked just a few steps from one another.

-The Israeli leader visited the Jewish supermarket, scene of the hostage taking, on Monday with about 300 people singing the French and Israeli national anthems.
+Netanyahu visited the Jewish supermarket, scene of the hostage taking, on Monday with about 300 people shouting "BB" and singing the French and Israeli national anthems.

 His invitation to French Jews to migrate to Israel if they wanted irritated some.
 Valls scrambled to reassure the community it was safe and an integral part of France.